Chapter Five

 “We just want to tie up”.

 The gentleman pointed toward the bridges “Back the way you came”.
-So we headed back but the bridges wouldn’t open.
-Finally someone poked their head over from above and informed us that the bridges were closed for rush hour traffic.
-So we returned to the houseboat and called out that the bridge was closed.
+So they headed back but the bridges wouldn’t open.
+Finally someone poked their head over from above and informed them that the bridges were closed for rush hour traffic.
+So they returned to the houseboat and called out that the bridge was closed.
 “Oh shit.
 I guess you can tie up here for a while.”
-Once there, we were invited aboard the houseboat.
+Once there, they were invited aboard the houseboat.

 “What in the world brings you guys all the way in here?”

-We explained how we had to steal the boat from a marina in Sausalito then drifted half way to the Farallon Islands and back.
+They explained how they had to pretty much steal the boat from a marina in Sausalito.
 Mentioning Joe Tate and the Red Legs band did the trick.
 The Gate Five squatters were kindred spirits with the folks in China Basin.
 After visiting for a while it was decided.
 “You guys are welcome here.
 You pay an equal share of the electricity, water and garbage.
 Maybe $25 a month… even if you never use any electricity or water or dump any garbage in the dumpster.
 It’s just easier to divide it equally”.

-When I was 14, my dad, Big Harry, bought a National class sailboat and kept it at the Palo Alto Yacht Club.
-With money made mowing lawns, I bought an eight foot El Toro.
-Every weekend we went sailing.
-I sometimes sailed the El Toro, sometimes I crewed with my dad and I sometimes crewed on other boats.
+When he was 14 his dad, Big Harry, bought a National class sailboat and kept it at the Palo Alto Yacht Club.
+With money made mowing lawns, Harry bought an eight foot El Toro.
+Every weekend they went sailing.
+Harry sometimes sailed the El Toro, sometimes he crewed with his dad and he sometimes crewed on other boats.
 National class boats are required to have a crew of two.
 One of the club members, an airline pilot named Browny, was in line for the State Championship.
-He could sail his boat fine alone and viewed a crew member as needless weight.
-He chose me for his crew and had me crawl under the foredeck where I would present no windage.
-We won.
+He could sail his boat fine alone and viewed the additional crew member as needless weight.
+He chose Harry for his crew and had him crawl under the foredeck where he would present no windage.
+They won.
 The following year a new rule was written into the books that you have to have a true crewman and not a kid hiding under the foredeck.

-Big Harry bought a house on Schwann Lake in Santa Cruz.
-I equipped the El Toro with oars so that I could row through the surf.
+At about that time Big Harry bought a house on Schwann Lake in Santa Cruz.
+Harry equipped the El Toro with oars so that he could row through the surf.
 Sailing in the ocean required a lot of weight repositioning and bailing.

-We were helping deliver a sailboat belonging to an insurance sales agents employed by dad named Ray King.
+They were helping deliver a sailboat belonging to an insurance sales agents employed by dad named Ray King.
 We left Palo Alto on our way out under the Golden Gate bound for Santa Cruz, eighty miles down the outer coast.
-At 9pm and I crawled into a sleeping bag on an upper berth in the main cabin.
-Big Harry explained our position and went below to make some tea.
+At 9pm Harry crawled into a sleeping bag on an upper berth in the main cabin.
+Big Harry explained their position and went below to make some tea.

 In the cockpit, Ray and a friend named Pete Pledger discussed the situation.
 Ray began.
 “I don’t know why we’re heading this way.
 We can see the Golden Gate that way.”
 So they changed course.
 They forged on doing a full six knots under both sail and power, plowing through the night.
 Then a voice rang out.
 “Sheeeeeiiiiit!!!”

 The boat struck the Alameda Breakwater, a big pile of rock, with all its force.
-My head was driven against the bulkhead knocking me momentarily senseless, after which I rolled over to see water emerging from under the floorboards.
+Harry’s head was driven against the bulkhead knocking him momentarily senseless, after which he rolled over to see water emerging from under the floorboards.

-We them tried again.
-We passed under the Golden Gate mid-day and sailed southwest into the open Pacific.
-The winds dropped and we all slept well, I on a top bunk in the main cabin next to a large window.
+They then tried again.
+They passed under the Golden Gate mid-day and sailed southwest into the open Pacific.
+The winds dropped and they all slept well, Harry on a top bunk in the main cabin next to a large window.

-The following evening I was steering.
-Ahead I could see our destination, the Santa Cruz marina.
+The following evening he was steering.
+Ahead he could see their destination, the Santa Cruz marina.
 A porpoise appeared next to the boat.
 It came closer and swam on its side along the surface next to the cockpit, six feet away.
-We watched each other in silence.
-Then, as mysteriously as it had appeared, it was gone.
+They watched each other in silence.
+Then it was gone.

 “You guys” he called out ”You won’t believe what just happened.”